d-grund/esp8266_p1meter/README.md

 - Configure your wifi and Mqtt settings
 - To check if everything is up and running you can listen to the MQTT topic `hass/status`, on startup a single message is sent.

+## Web Interface - Logs

+The ESP8266 provides a web-based logs viewer that displays the last 80 log messages.
+The logs show all system activities including:
+- WiFi connection status
+- MQTT connection and reconnection attempts
+- Metric data being sent to the broker
+- Configuration changes
+- OTA firmware update status

+**Access the logs:**
+- Navigate to `http://<esp8266-ip>/Logs` in your browser
+- The page automatically refreshes every 30 seconds to show the latest messages
+- All Serial output is captured and displayed in the web interface

 ## Connecting to the P1 meter
 Connect the esp8266 to an RJ11 cable/connector following the diagram.